The Privacy, Data Protection and Cybersecurity Law Review: Japan

-In addition, the PPC has the authority to collect reports from, or advise, instruct or give orders to, the data controllers.105
+In addition, the PPC has the authority to collect reports from, or advise, instruct or give orders to, the data controllers.107

 An organisation that is involved in a data breach may, depending on the circumstances, be subject to the suspension, closure or cancellation of the whole or part of its business operations, an administrative fine, penalty or sanction, civil actions and class actions or a criminal prosecution.

 As stated in Section II, the amendment to the APPI, which entered fully into force in May 2017, drastically changed the legal framework for the protection of personal information in Japan.
-As anticipated, since the amendment, the PPC has been playing a critical role in articulating the new privacy law and policy in Japan.
-Thus, continuous attention should be paid to its activities for insight into the future development of the APPI.
 The PPC has continued to hear from relevant parties for its review of the APPI every three years, and has monitored day-to-day practice in various sectors of Japanese society.
-The PPC's review and monitoring led to the amendment of the APPI in 2020.
-In accordance with Article 12 of the supplemental provisions of the APPI, the PPC will continue to monitor the handling of personal information and personal data and will consider whether the current law needs to be updated for the next three years.
-The PPC may propose some revisions of the APPI based upon the above activities and achievements.
+Actually, the PPC's review and monitoring led to the amendment of the APPI in 2020.
+In accordance with Article 12 of the supplemental provisions of the APPI, the PPC is continuing to monitor the handling of personal information and personal data and will consider whether the current law needs to be updated for the next three years.
+It is generally expected that the PPC may propose some revisions of the APPI in 2023 based upon ongoing review.

 ii The judicial reaction to the leaking of personal information in Japan